Yannick-Grunder/API-2021-HTTP-Infra/step3/README.md

 ## How to use

 In order to use this app you need to have docker running on your computer.
-No container mus be running.
+No container must be running.
 Than you need to start the container from Step 1 and than the one from Step 2 without piping the ports:
 `docker run {--name [CONTAINER NAME]} -d [IMAGE NAME]`
 Than you need a terminal open with the this directory as the working directory.
 You will than run this command (The parts between \[square brackets\] are for you to fill in and the parts in {curly brackets} are optional) :
 `docker build -t [IMAGE NAME] .` **Be carful: the dot at the end is important**